escamoteur/get_it_mixin/README.md

 ```

 ## StatefulWidgets
 All the functions above are available for `StatefulWidgets` too.
-However with this mixin the need for `StatefulWidgets` will drastically decline.
+However, with this mixin the need for `StatefulWidgets` will drastically decline.
 In case you need one and also want to use the comfort of this you have to use two different mixins.

 ```Dart